REVIEW | The Devonshire Arms at Bolton Abbey – The Yorkshire Dales

 If you stay midweek prices are as little as £139 per room.

-The Burlington Experience – a 7-course tasting menu in The Burlington Restaurant costs £85 per person not including wine or service.
+The Burlington Experience – a 7-course tasting menu in The Burlington Restaurant costs £85 per person and the a la carte menu is £75 per person (not including wine or service).

 Hello James!
 FREE luxury transfer service at The Devonshire Arms at Bolton Abbey